current exhibition

 Met Acrobatic Attempts onderzoekt Thomas Trum de mogelijkheden om de lucht als canvas te gebruiken.
 Met modelvliegtuigen en lange linten tekent hij lijnen die zich driedimensionaal in de lucht ontvouwen, vormen aannemen, veranderen en weer verdwijnen.

-De luchttekeningen bestaan slechts in het moment;.
-Video fungeert als noodzakelijke getuige, legt de vlucht van de lijnen vast en vertaalt de driedimensionale beweging naar tweedimensionaal beeld.
+De luchttekeningen bestaan slechts in het moment.
+Video fungeert als noodzakelijke getuige, legt de vlucht van de lijnen vast en vertaalt de driedimensionale beweging naar een tweedimensionaal beeld.
 Zo wordt de choreografie zichtbaar en navolgbaar, zonder dat de oorspronkelijke ervaring verloren gaat.

 Trum onderzoekt de spanning tussen het vergankelijke en het blijvende.
 De vliegbewegingen vormen het vertrekpunt voor nieuwe werken op papier en doek.
-Voor hem is de lijn in de lucht niet anders dan die in zijn schilderijen: een looping van opzij gezien lijkt een perfecte cirkel, terwijl dezelfde beweging van voren bekeken een zigzaggende lijn toont.
-Beide gaan over beweging en de vertaling van een driedimensionaal gebaar naar een tweedimensionaal vlak.
+Voor hem is de lijn in de lucht niet anders dan die in zijn schilderijen: een looping die van opzij gezien een perfecte cirkel lijkt, terwijl diezelfde beweging van voren bekeken een zigzaggende lijn toont.
+Beide gaan over beweging en over de vertaling van een driedimensionaal gebaar naar een tweedimensionaal vlak.

-In zijn recente werk 2 dimensionaal werk doorbreekt Trum zijn monochrome palet.
-In duotoon-composities ontmoeten twee kleuren elkaar — soms vloeiend, soms contrasterend, maar altijd in beweging.
-De kleuren mengen zich niet meer op het palet, maar op het doek zelf.
-Zo vervaagt het begin en einde van een lijn en wordt het oog heen en weer geleid.
+In zijn nieuwe werk doorbreekt Trum zijn monochrome palet.
+In duotooncomposities ontmoeten twee kleuren elkaar — soms vloeiend, soms contrasterend, maar altijd in beweging.
+De kleuren mengen zich niet langer op het palet, maar op het doek zelf.
+Zo vervagen begin en einde van een lijn en wordt het oog voortdurend heen en weer geleid.
 Met deze benadering breidt Trum zijn herkenbare beeldtaal van lijn en kleur verder uit.

 De tentoonstelling bij Galerie Gerhard Hofland toont dit onderzoek in diverse vormen: videoregistraties van de luchttekeningen naast nieuwe werken op papier en canvas.
 Zo wordt zichtbaar hoe een vluchtige beweging kan uitgroeien tot een blijvend beeld.

-With Acrobatic Attempts, Thomas Trum explores the possibilities of using the sky as his canvas.
-Using model airplanes and long ribbons, he draws lines that unfold three-dimensionally in the air — taking shape, changing, and then disappearing again.
+With Acrobatic Attempts, Thomas Trum explores the possibilities of using the sky as a canvas.
+Using model airplanes and long ribbons, he draws lines that unfold three-dimensionally in the air, taking on shapes, changing, and disappearing again.

-The sky drawings exist only in the moment; video serves as a necessary witness, capturing the flight of the lines and translating the three-dimensional movement into a two-dimensional image.
-In this way, the choreography becomes visible and traceable without losing the essence of the original experience.
+The aerial drawings exist only in the moment.
+Video serves as a necessary witness, capturing the flight of the lines and translating the three-dimensional movement into a two-dimensional image.
+In this way, the choreography becomes visible and traceable without losing the original experience.

 Trum investigates the tension between the ephemeral and the lasting.
-The flight movements serve as a starting point for new works on paper and canvas.
-For him, a line in the air is no different from one in his paintings: a looping movement seen from the side appears as a perfect circle, while the same movement viewed from the front becomes a zigzagging line.
-Both are about motion and the translation of a three-dimensional gesture onto a two-dimensional plane.
+The flight movements form the starting point for new works on paper and canvas.
+For him, a line in the air is no different from a line in his paintings: a loop that appears as a perfect circle from the side, while the same movement viewed from the front reveals a zigzagging line.
+Both explore movement and the translation of a three-dimensional gesture into a two-dimensional plane.

-In his recent two-dimensional work, Trum breaks away from his monochrome palette.
-In duotone compositions, two colors meet — sometimes flowing, sometimes contrasting, but always in motion.
-The colors no longer mix on the palette, but directly on the canvas.
-As a result, the beginning and end of a line blur, and the eye is guided back and forth.
-With this approach, Trum further expands his recognizable visual language of line and color.
+In his new work, Trum breaks away from his monochrome palette.
+In duotone compositions, two colours meet — sometimes flowing, sometimes contrasting, but always in motion.
+The colours no longer mix on the palette but on the canvas itself.
+This causes the beginning and end of a line to blur, guiding the eye back and forth.
+With this approach, Trum further expands his distinctive visual language of line and colour.

-The exhibition at Galerie Gerhard Hofland presents this exploration in various forms: video recordings of the sky drawings alongside new works on paper and canvas.
-In doing so, it reveals how a fleeting movement can evolve into a lasting image.
+The exhibition at Galerie Gerhard Hofland presents this exploration in various forms: video recordings of the aerial drawings alongside new works on paper and canvas.
+In this way, it becomes clear how a fleeting movement can grow into a lasting image.

 Artworks